mautic/user-documentation/docs/configuration/settings.rst

 How to enable the queuing
 =========================

-First you need to choose the technology - queuing transport - to drive your queue.
-The are several options available at the moment.
-It's up to you to choose which one fits your needs the best.
 First you need to decide on a queuing transport to drive your queue.
 There are several options available at the moment.
 It's up to you to choose which one fits your needs the best.

 **Currently available transports:**

 * :ref:`Doctrine`